romcal/romcal-api/README.md

 ## History

+- 1.2.0 Upgrade the codebase to use the Nest.js framework.
+Update the Rest API (please check the documentation).
 - 1.1.0 Update romcal dependency.
 API change, the returned data is now an `Object` that contains the celebrations in a specific `celebrations` property.
 On each celebration, the `moment` property is renamed to `date`.
 - 1.0.6 Calendar refactor and a lot of new tests added.
 Bug fixes.
 - 1.0.5 Add new calendar tests and fix bugs.
 Fix the nodemon debug mode.